aog05/Raylib-and-Flecs-Template/README.md

 **6. Create the Project**

 Go to a folder where you like this project to be.
-I put mine in a folder called, _"Raylib Projects"_ and run this command.
+I put mine in a folder called, *"Raylib Projects"* and run this command.
 ```bash
 bake new your_project_name -t RaFT
 ```

 Run the program with: `bake run`.

-If you ever want to make a new project, all you have to do is repeat step this step.
+If you ever want to make a new project, all you have to do is repeat this step.

 ## Windows
 Windows is a slightly tougher version to build for, so if there are any problems, you can report them here or on Discord.